 - If electricity market prices are above the contract price, generators pay the excess to Evoenergy.
 These funds are returned to energy retailers through lower electricity network prices.

-We apply to the ACT Government annually for the necessary costs to pay renewable energy generators and fulfill our obligations under the LFiT scheme.
-Once approved, these costs are included in our tariffs, which are charged to electricity retailers in the ACT.
+Evoenergy applies to the ACT Government annually for a determination of the necessary costs to pay renewable energy generators and fulfill Evoenergy's obligations under the LFiT Scheme.
+Once approved, these costs are included in Evoenergy's tariffs, which are charged to electricity retailers in the ACT.